Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 - Production of records.
 All records must be readily accessible for production to the Pennsylvania Lawyers Fund for Client Security and the Office of Disciplinary Enforcement.
 Upon request by Disciplinary Counsel of the Office of Disciplinary Enforcement, an attorney must produce the requested records within ten business days.
 If Disciplinary Counsel’s request is made pursuant to a provision of the Disciplinary Board Rules or by subpoena, records must be produced within the timeframe established by the Rule or subpoena.
 Failure to produce requested records may result in the initiation of proceedings for temporary license suspension.

 - Dissolved firm.
 Upon the dissolution of a law firm, one of the members of that firm or a successor firm must maintain the required trust account records for five years.
 In the case of a deceased solo practitioner, such records should be maintained by the executor of the estate.
 If proper records are maintained, clients and third parties for whom funds are held can be easily identified and funds returned.
-If funds remain in the trust account and ownership cannot be determined, such funds must be turned over to the State Treasurer in accordance with the Disposition of Abandoned and Unclaimed Property Act.
+If funds remain in the trust account and ownership cannot be determined, they must be handled in accordance with Pa.
+R.P.C.
+1.15(v).
 All clients and third parties for whom funds are being held must be notified of who will be holding their funds and to discuss how they will be refunded or otherwise handled moving forward.
 In the case of a deceased solo practitioner, it should be remembered that only a licensed attorney or a person under his or her direct supervision may be an authorized signatory of a trust account.

 - Interest.
 Interest payable on a trust account belongs to the client or other person whose money earned the interest.
 The only exception is the interest on funds that are nominal in amount or funds expected to be held for a short period of time that are deposited in an IOLTA account, as discussed below.
 IOLTA account interest is payable directly by the banking institution to the IOLTA Board.